Summer Housing for Interns: Frequently Asked Questions

 When is my space secured?

 When we receive your application and have verified your internship, we will prepare and send you a personalized lease agreement.
-Please note that we are currently accepting applications but will not send personalized lease agreements until April 2014.
-Once you have signed and we have received the signed lease, you have a guaranteed space for the dates indicated on your lease.
+Please note that we are currently accepting applications and will send lease and prepayment information on a rolling basis starting the first week of April.
+Once you have signed and returned your lease and made your $500 prepayment, you will receive a confirmation of space from SAIC Residence Life for the dates you indicated.